svn2github/htmlunit-fork/proxy/README.txt

 By default, JavaScriptFunctionLogger is used to beautify and logs entry of all functions

 Roadmap:
-    - Under the same proxy port, we can have a web application (GWT?) by which the user controls the instrumentation, sees the logs, compares real browsers and HtmlUnit behavior.
-Hint: static web application is currently implemented by sunlabs.brazil.server.FileHandler
+    - Enhance the WebApp to control the instrumentation, compare real browsers and HtmlUnit behavior.

     - More instrumentation mechanisms, e.g.:
         - Log all function invocations with their parameter values e.g. [method(var1, var2)], and log all